yarmand/miam/README.md

 This is a study project to teach myself golang in depth.

+# Setup / data structures

+## Env variables

+**MIAM_DATA_DIR** => the root of the data. database and images aftert importation get there.

+## Date folder structure
+The root of the data dir is defined by the ENV variable `MIAM_DATA_DIR`

+- /queues
+- /queues/imports
+- /queues/thumbnails.db
+- /event_log.db
+    - log of all operations that change the datas.
+Each row as a unique ID.
+This log can be use to sync several instances of Miam.
+- /images.db
+- /images
+- /images/jpegs
+- /images/raws

+## multiple version of the same image

+Each image can have:
+- master raw
+- master jpeg
+- luminar raw
+- luminar jpeg
+- versions
+- developed
+- thumbnails

+All the iteration of the same image are linked together

 # targeted feature (not in particular order)

 - import automatically media from a inserted SD card